SidBagwe/Modelling_test/README.md

 This project aims at modelling supervised learning models to predict predict the loan outcome at the time of application.

-For thr purpose of modelling, we have tried different algorithm (Logistic Regression, Decision Tree Regression, Random Forest Regression & Classification) to perform the prediction
+For the purpose of modelling, we have tried different algorithm (Logistic Regression, Decision Tree Regression, Random Forest Regression & Classification) to perform the prediction